machal/cssmine-content/fallback-strategie-css3.md

 Nowdays, every CSS3 property is supported (or not supported) by a different group of browsers.
-Sometimes, it is just Internet Explorer prior to version 8, sometimes Internet Explorer 9 and lower, sometimes Opera Mini… Sometimes even older Android browsers join the group… Who know what will come in a year.
+Sometimes, it is just Internet Explorer prior to version 8, sometimes Internet Explorer 9 and lower, sometimes Opera Mini… Sometimes even older Android browsers join the group… Who knows what will come in a year's time.
 Therefore, it is much easier to detect feature support, not browser support.
-We can then forget the broswers.
+We can then forget the browsers.

 Feature detection is useful when using SVG vector format which I have already
 mentioned: